 Whether you just started a brand new site or have had one for a while, an important aspect on website management is page creation.
+Our WordPress 101 guide will help you easily find your way around things.
 The great thing about WordPress as a website manager is that creating a new page is just a click away.

 For most sites, to access your WordPress Admin area you add /wp-admin or /wp-login.php to the end of your sites URL and hit “Enter” on your keyboard.
 There are ways of changing this to make your site more secure, but if you’re just beginning, having a solid username and password will make your site secure.